SFDC-Hermes/Lightning-Hermes/_posts/2026-07-12-salesforce-identity.md

 Certificate Lifecycle Governance: SAML assertions rely on asymmetric cryptographic signatures.
 Identity Providers sign assertions with a certificate, and Salesforce verifies it using a corresponding public key.
 Set a calendar reminder for certificate expiration dates.
 When a security certificate expires, the entire SSO pipe breaks instantly, locking out your entire enterprise workforce.

 The Administrator Fallback Gate: Always maintain at least one system administrator account that bypasses the SSO routing rules.
 If your IdP goes down globally, an administrator must still be able to access Salesforce via the standard login window (login.salesforce.com) to manage emergency response actions.

+## 4. Conclusion
+Implementing an enterprise SAML 2.0 SSO architecture elevates your organizational security posture and streamlines user access.
+By abstracting password verification entirely to a centralized Identity Provider, you protect your Salesforce Org from brute-force vulnerabilities and lay a resilient foundation for compliance governance.